Thalassemia

 Silent carriers :

-alpha thalassemia trait or beta thalassemia trait generally have no symptoms.
+persons having the alpha thalassemia trait or beta thalassemia trait generally have no symptoms.
 The condition is so mild that even the positive finding of slightly reduced red cell count and hemoglobin are incidental.

 In severe forms of thalassemia, symptoms encountered are: